 The written exam

 - Take breaks.
-You have sitting by your table for some hours, so it is important to give yourself some breaks.
-Go for a walk to the bathroom – even if you do not have to go.
-The time away from the writing can give you more surplus, so the things that may seems unmanageable, can be easy to fix after some fresh are to the brain.
+You are placed at your table for several hours, so it is important to have breaks during the exam.
+Take a walk to the bathroom – even if you do not have to go.
+The time you spend away from writing can give you some surplus for your brain and what may seems unmanageable, can be fixed.

-- Read the test description very carefully, so you are sure that you have not misunderstood anything.
+- Read the exam paper description very thoroughly, so you make sure that you haven't misunderstood the content or questions.

-When the written exam is (well) completed, it is time to look froward to the oral exam.
-Here it is about to talk and represent on danish, so it is very important to train the language and performance.
+When the written exam is (well) done, it is time to prepare for the oral exam where focus is on your speak and presentation of a topic.
+It is important to practice the language, the presentation and pronunciation.

 The oral exam

 - Eye contact.
-Look both your teacher and censor in the eyes.
-When you look them in the eyes, you show them self-confidence and that you are present.
-If you on the other hand have a flickering gaze and trying to avoid eye contact, it will send a signal that you are unsure.
+Keep a good eye contact with both your teacher and censor.
+That gives them an impression of you being confident and present.
+On the other hand, if you have a flickering gaze and avoid eye contact, it will send a signal of uncertainty.